-New England Patriots Player James White’s Father Killed, Mother In Serious Condition After Car Crash
+New England Patriots Player James White’s Father Killed, Mother In Serious Condition, After Car Crash

-New England Patriots Player James White’s father has reportedly been killed after a tragic car crash.
+New England Patriots player James White’s father has reportedly been killed after a tragic car crash.
 His mother remains in serious condition.

 “Sad news to report.
 Patriots’ RB James White’s father was in a car crash today and did not survive.
 His mother was also in the car and is in critical condition,” wrote sports reporter Andy Slater on Twitter.
 Other top NFL officials soon confirmed the news.